pacifics/PassDao/README.md

 - Vote (for shareholders): support or vote against a proposal.
 Inputs: the index of the proposal, true if support and false against.

 - Execute decision (after and according to the votes of a committee, input: the index of the committee) and order a work from a contractor (after the closing time of the funding for the proposal, input: the index of the proposal).

+#### PASS Contractor Smart Contracts
+Used by the project managers and contractors of the application.
+One smart contract for each project manager or contractor.

+Public functions are :

+- Update Project Description (for the project manager).

+- Update recipient and withdraw: allows the contractors using their smart contract as an account manager with deposits and withdrawals.

+- Set a new proposal: every contractor can offer to sell products or execute services.
+Payments to the contractors are done with ethers and step by step.
+For each step, the shareholders decide by voting to continue or to stop ordering work from the contractor.

 =